-In young boys, testosterone levels are normally low.
-As puberty approaches — usually between the ages of 10 and 14 — the pituitary gland (a pea-sized gland near the base of the brain) secretes two hormones (luteinizing hormone, or LH; and follicle-stimulating hormone, or FSH) that work together to stimulate the testes to make testosterone.
+Testosterone (tess-TOSS-tuh-rone) is a hormone that plays an important role in sexual development.
+As puberty approaches — usually when kids are between 10 and 14 years old — the secretes two hormones (luteinizing hormone, or LH; and follicle-stimulating hormone, or FSH).
+These hormones work together to stimulate the testes to make testosterone.

-Increased testosterone production is what causes boys to develop deeper voices, bigger muscles, and body and facial hair.
-It also helps the testes produce sperm, and it plays a role in speeding a boy's growth in height during puberty.
-Testosterone is also important for bone health.
+Increased testosterone production leads to deeper voices, bigger muscles, and body and facial hair.
+It also helps the testes make sperm.

-- total testosterone, which measures the entire amount of testosterone in the body, including both the amount bound to proteins that help transport the hormone through the bloodstream and free testosterone
+- total testosterone: This measures all testosterone in the body, including the amount attached to proteins.
+Proteins help carry testosterone through the bloodstream.

-- free testosterone, which measures only the testosterone that's not attached to proteins
+- free testosterone: This measures only the testosterone that's not attached to proteins.

-The test may also be used in either boys or girls to check for damage or disease of the testes, ovaries, adrenal glands, or pituitary gland, or to check for steroid use.
+The test also can check for damage or disease of the testes, ovaries, adrenal glands, or pituitary gland, and check for steroid use.